Fresh Fun Flavor

 Moist Vanilla Lemon Poppy Seed Muffins (Vegan & GF)

-Published: Apr 21, 2025 · Modified: May 9, 2025 by Rhonda @ Fresh Fun Flavor · This post may contain affiliate links · Leave a Comment
+Updated: Sep 29, 2025 · Published: Apr 21, 2025 by Rhonda Jones @ Fresh Fun Flavor · This post may contain affiliate links · Leave a Comment

-Whether you're vegan or simply craving a quick, delicious wholesome snack, these muffins are sure to become a favorite in your baking rotation.
-Read on to see how easy it is to make these irresistible bites of sunshine!
+These muffins are sure to become a favorite in your baking rotation.
+Read on to see how easy it is to make these irresistible bites of sunshine.
+Get your plate ready, you'll definitely want two when they come out of the oven!

 Jump to: